Ghost Town USA’s

 Lemhi Co.

-This class C-silver mining town is west of SH 28, 18 miles south of Leadore.
-Gold was discovered here in 1873, but it wasn't until 1889 when silver-lead ores were worked, the town boomed.
+This class C silver mining town is west of SH 28, 18 miles south of Leadore.
+Gold was discovered here in 1873, but it wasn’t until 1889 when silver-lead ores were worked, the town boomed.
 The mines produced over $12,000,000 in silver and gold by the 1930s, when the town died.
-Many buildings are said to still remain.
+Many buildings remain.

 HELENA